Senators are continuing talks during recess to find a compromise on gun legislation

 "I want to be clear this is not an invite to negotiate indefinitely," he said.

-One of those key negotiators is Texas Republican Senator John Cornyn, who visited the scene of the shooting in Uvalde.
+One of those key negotiators is Texas Republican Sen. John Cornyn, who visited the scene of the shooting in Uvalde.
 Cornyn has led past negotiations for Republicans on narrow limits to gun access.

 Senate GOP leader Mitch McConnell said he encouraged Cornyn after his Texas trip to negotiate with Democrats.